 Tangible Assets: US Mint Pre-1933 Gold Coins

 As tangible assets, vintage gold coins can diversify an investment portfolio, reducing risk by spreading exposure across different asset types.
 Many investment advisors recommend precious metals as a safe haven since prices remain relatively stable to the dollar to offset the volatility that can come in the stock market.
-Tangible assets are an alternative investments that can diversify an existing investment portfolio and provide protection against inflation.
+Tangible assets are alternative investments that can diversify an existing investment portfolio and provide protection against inflation.

 US Mint Pre-1933 Gold Coins